Medical Scribe for Practicing

 - Understand the required elements and mechanics of an EHR chart to meet coding/billing/reimbursement guidelines.

-- Comprehend common and specialty diagnostic tests and procedures, including coding and reimbursement for same.
+- Comprehend common and specialty diagnostic tests and procedures, including coding and reimbursement for the same.

 - Describe the functions of electronic health records.